zehaowang-robotics/Multi-Robot-Shape-Formation/README.md

 # Multi-Robot Formation Game (Work in Progress)

 This repository provides a **research prototype** for multi-robot formation control and **game-theoretic trajectory optimization**.
-The project aims to model multiple robots on a 2-D plane, generate symbolic letter formations, and later formulate the task as an **open-loop dynamic game** solvable via **LQRAX** or **MCP-based** methods.
+We model multiple robots on a 2-D plane, generate letter-shaped formations, and solve an **open-loop dynamic game** using an iLQGames/LQRAX-style method.
+A receding-horizon **MPC loop** is available to execute **one step per round** until all agents reach their assigned goals.

 ---